 Binance processed $5.4tn in "spot" crypto transactions this year, according to crypto and blockchain research group TheBlockCrypto.
 So as the most significant player, how are they ensuring they meet regulations?

 According to a recent article in the FT & Binance official Twitter feed, Binance declared it is rapidly hiring more compliance staff and using advanced tools to block any potential illicit activity from its systems.
-They stated, “We take our legal obligations very seriously”, they continued “we have worked hard to build a robust compliance programme”.
+They stated, "We take our legal obligations very seriously", and continued by saying, "we have worked hard to build a robust compliance programme".

-Binance, is also one of the first to deploy AML (Anti Money Laundering) technology to help identify suspicious activity.
-In their case CyberTrace, a software platform that interpreters attribution data from active intelligence gathering, public and private intelligence sources, and open-source intelligence (OSINT), flagging any data to compliance teams.
+Binance is also one of the first to deploy AML (Anti Money Laundering) technology to help identify suspicious activity.
+In their case, CyberTrace, a software platform that interprets attribution data from active intelligence gathering, public and private intelligence sources, and open-source intelligence (OSINT), flagging any data to compliance teams.